STEM Curriculum and Teacher Materials

 Time to see what the kids know about their robot and programming

 These Assessment Workbooks help teachers evaluate student learning with KIBO with a focus on programming and robotics concepts and the engineering design process.
-These assessments, in the form of fun story problems with stickers that children need to solve, help teachers address student learning and outcomes.
+These assessments, in the form of fun story problems that children can solve with handy stickers, help teachers address student learning and outcomes.
 (Recommended: one workbook per student.)